StatistikStadtZuerich/sszvis/docs/map/README.md

 ## Zürich: Kreise

-A map of the stadtkreis of Zürich.
+A map of Zürich's Stadtkreise.

 ```project
 {